KwatME/kwat/posts/Neurological Exam/index.md

 If there is visual field deficit, localize the lesion on the visual field pathways.

-The light bouncing off of the things in the left visual field hits both eyes right retina.
+The light bouncing off of the things in the left visual field hits the right letina of both eyes.
 Conversely, the light from the things in the right visual field hits the left retina of both eyes.
-So, each eye has 2 (left and right) retinas, one medial and one lateral.
+So, each eye has 2 (left and right) retina areas, one medial and one lateral.
-The lateral retina pathways send the signal to the same side of the occipital lobe.
+The lateral retina pathway sends the signal to the occipital lobe of the same side.
-But the medial retina pathways cross at the optic chiasm and send the signal to the opposite side of the occipital lobe.
+The medial retina pathway crosses at the optic chiasm and sends the signal to the occipital lobe of the opposite side.

-Just as medial and lateral retina areas use different pathways to send signals to the occipital lobe, the superior and inferior retina areas also use different pathways.
+Just as the medial and lateral retina areas use different pathways to get to the occipital lobe, the superior and inferior retina areas also use different pathways.
-The light from the lower visual field hits the superior retina area, which sends the signal through the parietal lobe.
+The light from the lower visual field hits the superior retina area of both eyes.
+These superior retina areas send the signal to the parietal lobe, which relays the signal to the occipital lobe.
-The light from the upper visual field hits the inferior retina area, which sends the signal through posterior temporal lobe Meyer's loop.
+The light from the upper visual field hits the inferior retina area of both eyes.
+These inferior retina areas send the signal to the Meyer's loop in the posterior temporal lobe, which relays the signal to the occipital lobe.

-Here are the pathways (without showing the superior retina pathway through the parieral lobe) and common lesions.
+Here are the pathways (without showing the superior retina pathway which goes through the parieral lobe) and some common lesions.
 ![](image/visual_field_pathways.png)

 Here are some field loss examples.